pauldmccarthy/fsleyes/userdoc/quick_start.rst

 ^^^^^^^^^^^^

-The :ref:`overlay toolbar <ortho_lightbox_controls_overlay_toolbar>` allows
-you to adjust display properties of the currently selected overlay.
+The :ref:`overlay toolbar <todo>` allows you to adjust display properties of the currently selected overlay.
 Pushing the gear button will open a dialog containing all of the overlay display settings.
 Pushing the information button opens a dialog containing information about the overlay.

-The :ref:`ortho toolbar <ortho_lightbox_controls_ortho_toolbar>` allows you to adjust the layout of the ortho view.
+The :ref:`ortho toolbar <todo>` allows you to adjust the layout of the ortho view.
 For example, you can toggle each of the canvases on and off, and switch between vertical, horizontal, or grid layouts.
 Pushing the spanner icon will open a dialog containing all of the ortho view settings.

 How do I ...